rsyncOSX/RsyncOSXdocs/content/post/Built.md

 ## RsyncOSX vs RsyncUI

-RsyncOSX and RsyncUI shares most of the code for *the model components*.
-RsyncOSX is a pure *Swift* and *Storyboard* based macOS application.
-RsyncUI is a pure *SwiftUI* and *Swift* based macOS application.
-Both apps utilizes another great declarative library Combine developed by Apple.
-As well as JSON files for storing tasks, logrecords and user configuration.
-The main difference between the two apps is the UI and how the UI is designed and built.
+RsyncUI and RsyncOSX shares most of the code for *the model components*.
+The main differences between the two apps are the user interface (UI) and how the UI is built.
+RsyncUI is deveoped by utilizing **SwiftUI** and Swift.
+RsyncOSX is developed by utilizing **Storyboards** and Swift.
+Both apps utilizes another great **declarative** library, Combine, developed by Apple and JSON files for storing tasks, logrecords and user configuration.
+RsyncUI will in the future become the primary application of the two.

 | App      | Code | Paradigm |
 | ----------- | ----------- |   ----------- |